astampoulis/website-source/content/index.md

 and at [Yale](http://cpsc.yale.edu/).
 You can find some of the things that I've worked on below, or read new posts to this site as [a blog](/blog).
 Feel free to [drop me a line]({{< mailto-url >}})!

+I dedicate part of my time to finding ways to help with climate crisis mitigation, by supporting organizations working towards this.
+I am presently advising the [US Coalition on Sustainability](https://www.uscoalitiononsustainability.org/), which aims to accelerate progress on achieving the UN's Sustainable Development Goals.

 ## Research

 * [Makam](/makam), a meta-language meant for prototyping and experimenting with new programming language ideas,